IgniteUI/app-builder-docfx/en/blazor-support.md

 ## Known issues and limitations
 Generating Blazor application has the following limitations:
 - Only WASM project is generated.
-- Only light themes are generated.
-- Custom themes do not support custom roundness and custom elevations yet.
-- Bootstrap is turned off in the generated application for now.
+- Bootstrap is turned off in the generated application.

 Generated components have the following limitations: